Japanese asteroid probe sets off on six-year journey

 The probe is expected to arrive at the asteroid in mid-2018 and return with samples in 2020, the year that Tokyo hosts the Summer Olympic Games.

-The mission should help Japan's space program put a troubled past well behind it.
+The mission should help Japan's space programme put a troubled past well behind it.

 The first Hayabusa probe was unable to collect as much material as hoped but still made history by being the first vessel to bring back samples from an asteroid.
 Its seven-year mission ended in 2010 when it blazed a trail over Australian before slamming into the desert.